 2245-R-3.00 Funds and Accounts Structure.

-The local board of education shall establish within the funds and accounts structure stated herein those local school district funds and accounts necessary to meet legal requirements, Colorado Department of Education reporting requirements, and generally accepted principles of governmental accounting.
+The local board of education shall establish within the funds and accounts structure stated herein those local school district funds and accounts necessary to meet legal requirements, Colorado Department of Education (CDE) reporting requirements, and generally accepted principles of governmental accounting.
 In addition to the funds created in statute (Section 22-45-103, C.R.S.), the following funds are available for school district financial accounting and reporting.

 3.01 Charter school fund.
 Used to track revenues and expenditures of charter schools.
 The district is not required to include charter school transactions in its financial database for normal day to day operations.
-However, charter school transactions must be included in the district’s database for automated data exchange (ADE) reporting purposes.
+However, charter school transactions must be included in the district’s database in the financial reporting system pursuant to Section 22-44-105(4)(a), C.R.S. for reporting purposes.

-3.02 Colorado Preschool Program Sub-Fund of the General Fund.
-An optional fund, if used, this fund allows a district to separate the Colorado Preschool Program accounting, and maintain a self-balancing set of records specific to the Colorado Preschool Program requirements for allocations.
-Used to account for the purposes and limitations specified by Section 22-28-108(5.5) C.R.S.
+3.02 Colorado Preschool Program (CPP) Sub-Fund of the General Fund.
+An optional fund, if used, this fund allows a district to separate the CPP accounting, and maintain a self-balancing set of records specific to the CPP requirements for allocations.
+Used to account for the purposes and limitations specified by Section 22-28-108(5.5), C.R.S.

 3.03 Special Revenue Funds.
-The Special Revenue Funds established by the local board of education are used to account for the proceeds of specific revenue sources, other than debt service or capital projects, that are legally restricted to expenditure for specified purposes.
-Governmental Designated-Purpose Grants may be accounted for in special revenue funds.
+The special revenue funds established by the local board of education are used to account for the proceeds of specific revenue sources, other than debt service or capital projects, that are legally restricted or committed to expenditure for specified purposes.
+Governmental designated-purpose grants may be accounted for in special revenue funds.
 The general fund portion of blended component units may be accounted for in special revenue funds.

+3.03(1) Food Service Funds.
+A separate fund shall be maintained for the food service program, in order to identify all allowable and reportable expenditures and revenues related to the federal grant program.

+3.03(2) The food service fund is a special revenue fund that shall be used to account for all reportable and allowable revenues, expenditures, and other sources and uses of food service transactions funded in part or in whole through the United States Department of Agriculture programs including, but not limited to: School Breakfast Program (CFDA 10.553); National School Lunch Program (CFDA 10.555); Special Milk Program for Children (CFDA 10.556); Summer Food Service Program for Children (CFDA 10.559); and Fresh Fruit and Vegetable Program (CFDA 10.582) as well as food service transactions funded in part or in whole through the State of Colorado including, but not limited to: Start Smart Nutrition Program; Breakfast After the Bell Nutrition Program; and Child Nutrition School Lunch Protection Program.

+3.03(3) A school food authority must use the food service special revenue fund for all food service transactions.
+A district that is not a school food authority must not use the food service special revenue fund.

+3.03(4) As stated in Section 22-32-120, C.R.S., the food service fund shall be operated as nearly as practicable on a nonprofit basis.
+Districts are encouraged to consider the appropriate levels of reserves in the food service fund through the budget process in consultation with the district official responsible for the operation of the district's food service program participating in the School Breakfast and/or National School Lunch Program(s).